Skip to main content

 Must-Try Dishes: Pelmeni with sour cream, Lamb plov, Borscht

-What makes it special: Counter-service Eastern European classics with market staples and pastries.
+What Makes it Special: Counter-service Eastern European classics with market staples and pastries.

 Sit-down dim sum with a neighborhood feel steps from Civic Park.
 Baked BBQ pork buns, har gow, and scallion-tossed wings make it a reliable weekend brunch fix.